11.4 Traits in Depth

 11.4.2 Object Safety

-Not all traits can be used to create trait objects.
-A trait is object-safe if it meets certain criteria:
+A trait is object-safe if it meets two criteria:

-• All methods must have receivers (self, &self, or &mut self).
+1. All methods have a receiver of self, &self, or &mut self.

-Rust's standard library provides many commonly used traits:
+Rust’s standard library includes many widely used traits:

-• Clone: For types that can be cloned.
+• Clone: For types that can produce a deep copy of themselves.

-• Copy: For types that can be copied bitwise.
+• Copy: For types that can be duplicated with a simple bitwise copy.

 #![allow(unused)]